KainosSoftwareLtd/watchdog/README.md

 # Watchdog

 ## Description
-This repository is intended to automate security/assurance testing for Rural Payments environments.
+This repository is intended to automate security/assurance testing for web services.

-The idea is that we use docker on teamcity to launch a container running gauntlt; to this we would pass in a sequence of tests to be executed against the environments (./attacks) where the observed results would be compared against the expected results.
+The intention is that we use docker on our continuous integration server to launch a container running gauntlt; to this we would pass in a sequence of tests to be executed against the web service (./attacks) where the observed results would be compared against the expected results.

 This enables security to be audited over time and automates the execution of tests.

 ## Why Docker?
-Docker enables us to have an immutable way of deploying an isolated 'environment' comprising of all of the security tools that Gauntlt can leveridge without having to install them natively on the teamcity/agent servers.
+Docker enables us to have an immutable way of deploying an isolated 'environment' comprising of all of the security tools that Gauntlt can leverage without having to install them natively on the continuous integration server or its agents.

 As docker relies upon images this repository gives us both a way of generating a new image - containing all required security tooling - and executing the pre-existing image.